 “I hid it from my family.
 I won't tell my parents until I get to Libya,” explained one 24-year-old woman with delicate features in Khartoum.
-She said her parents had properties in Eritrea they could sell, a sacrifice that would leave them with nothing but if she is caught, she knows they will have to pay.
+She said her parents had properties in Eritrea they could sell, a sacrifice that would leave them with nothing.
+If she is caught, though, she knows they will have to pay.
 “I will be exposed to slavery and sexual violence if they don’t pay.”

 A young girl stands in a dormitory in the unaccompanied minors section of Shagarab refugee camp, eastern Sudan, on July 20, 2017.
 (Photo by Sally Hayden)

-Two weeks ago her 18-year-old sister tried to follow her to Khartoum, but was kidnapped on the Eritrean border.
-They have been told the ransom is $5,000 USD, an impossible amount, but they worry that if they don’t pay up the girl will be moved up to the Sinai desert in Egypt.
+Two weeks ago, her 18-year-old sister tried to follow her to Khartoum, but was kidnapped on the Eritrean border.
+They have been told the ransom is $5,000, an impossible amount, but they worry that if they don’t pay up, the girl will be moved up to the Sinai desert in Egypt.
 Among Eritreans, there are rumours that there is a trade in organ harvesting in that area, although the UN Special Rapporteur for Eritrea said she has not found enough evidence to prove those claims.

-As we speak, she keeps repating the words “delalti haisebat” – which means human smugglers in her language, Tigrinya.
+As we speak, she keeps repeating the words delalti haisebat – which means human smugglers in her language, Tigrinya.
 “Our children are being kidnapped by smugglers here.”

 Boys sit in their dormitory in the unaccompanied minors section of Shagarab refugee camp in eastern Sudan, on July 20, 2017.
 (Photo by Sally Hayden)